raphael-group/MICRO/README.md

 ## Running MPCR

-MPCR can be run using the following command:
+Running
 ```
 python3 mpcr.py
 ```
-## Input
+applies MPCR to the JaBbA graphs that are present in the directory 'jabba_data/graphs'.
+Upon instalation 'jabba_data/graphs' holds 22 JaBbA graphs from the [gGnome.js portal](http://mskilab.com/gGraph/) for which MPCR identifies a subset b of the novel adjacencies introduced by a chromothripsis event with the chromosome number of b being lower than the number of chromosomes that b affects in the reference genome.

-Directory 'jabba_data/graphs' holds 22 JaBbA graphs downloaded from [gGnome.js portal] (http://mskilab.com/gGraph/), the rest of the JaBbA graphs from [gGnome.js portal] (http://mskilab.com/gGraph/) can be downloaded to the directory 'jabba_data/graphs' by using the following command:
+The rest of the JaBbA graphs from [gGnome.js portal](http://mskilab.com/gGraph/) can be downloaded to the directory 'jabba_data/graphs' by running

 ```
 python3 request.py

 ```